top of page

 Ward 8 and 10 Little Free Diverse Libraries

 These little libraries are spread geographically throughout two of KW's most culturally rich wards, largely in neighbourhoods with an otherwise limited number of little libraries.
-See below for a map of the Little Free Diverse Libraries now up and running.
+See below for a map of our Little Free Diverse Libraries locations.

 These Little Free Diverse Libraries are dedicated to housing titles by Black, Indigenous and racialized authors as well as authors from other historically marginalized groups (e.g., 2SLGBTQIA+ or disabled authors).
 They work like lending libraries, with the hope that books will be borrowed, then returned for others to enjoy.
 Signage on both the books and libraries communicate this message in several languages.

-We are also counting on members of the community to add books -- of any kind -- just as they would with any other little free library.
-This will be key to the longterm sustainability of the project.
-Children's books seem to be especially in demand.
+We also count on members of the community to donate/add books to allow us to keep our libraries well stocked.
+This is key to the long term sustainability of the project.
+Children's books are always especially in demand.

 View the map below for the details of each location.
 Please note that a couple of the libraries are inside, or are indoor-outdoor libraries on wheels that have limited outdoor access depending on the hours at their location.